n-at/commander/README.md

 commander consists of two parts:

-* commander server: interface to interact with units and remotely run tasks.
+* commander server: web-interface to interact with units and run tasks.
 * unit server: receives tasks from commander.

 ##Installation